PRASSamin/DocsAndScripts/cursor-ide-setup/installation-guide.md

 ## 3. Modify Cursor to Fix Double Title Bar Issue

-Find and replace the window configuration settings:
+Locate and modify the window configuration to remove the double title bar.
+This involves finding the necessary files and making changes:

 ```sh
 find squashfs-root/ -type f -name '*.js' \